tanisha-ahl/INTERACTIVE-AI-THERAPIST/README.md

 4. Press **Play** in the Unreal editor.
 5. Use your mic to begin interacting with the therapist NPC.

-> 💡 Make sure your mic access is enabled and a Convai developer account is set up.
+> Make sure your mic access is enabled and a Convai developer account is set up.

----

-## 📄 License

-This project is released under the MIT License.
-Free to use, remix, and build upon.

----

-## 🎯 In a Nutshell

-This project demonstrates:
-- Strong integration skills (Unreal Engine + external APIs)
-- A creative approach to solving human-centered problems
-- Fluency in real-time interaction systems and conversational AI